kennythexu/kennythexu/_posts/2018-02-28-Today-My-Old-Bike-Got-Stolen.md

 Today, my bike got stolen.

-I've only had it for about six months or so.
+I've only had it for six months or so.
 Film classes were far away.
 Now, I have to walk.

 Walking isn't so bad.
 I get up earlier.
 I get more exercise.
-I'll appreciate my surroundings more.
-What's life without walking?
+I'll probably appreciate my surroundings more.
+Anyways, what's life without walking?

-But it was because I left my bike unlocked outside.
+But it happened because I left my bike unlocked outside.
 The U-lock has been jammed for weeks now.
 It's really my fault, I guess, for so long taking something like that for granted.
 I came back thinking it would be there just as easily I left it but—

 —it was gone.

 I'm not mad.
 It was an old, shitty bike.
 I paid a stranger forty bucks for it.
 The brakes barely work.
-I've even hit someone because of it.
-Good riddance!
+I've almost hit someone because of it.
+I mean, it's a blessing!

 I'll find another.
 One whose wheels don't have gashes.
 One whose handles aren't crooked.
 One whose chain doesn't pop off all the time.
 One whose brakes don't squeal.
-One who stops you before the curb knocks the smile out of you.
-I'll be much happier.
+One who stops me before the curb knocks the smile off of me.
+I know I'll be much happier.

 But, I can't help but feel...